When LDAP starts, the following error is received:

 LDP0350E Initial connection to node:390 failed

 What could cause this?

 LDAP does not need DSI up and running if it is running on single LPAR.
-We recommend commenting out the siParms line unless you are trying to communicate to a remote LPAR.
+It is recommend to comment out the siParms line in the slapd.conf file unless you are trying to communicate to a remote LPAR.